 Apoorva lives by the motto 'conservation through communication'.
-Born in Pune, India, Apoorva spent most of her childhood dreaming about forests, tigers, crocodiles and snakes.
-Her affair with the great outdoors took off when she was 12-years-old.
-Well-traveled and easily bored, she was more at home in India’s diverse wilderness - in dacoit-inhabited rural ravines of the Chambal valley and in soaking wet rain-forests - than in her hometown of eight million people.
+Born in Pune, India, she spent most of her childhood dreaming about forests, tigers, crocodiles and snakes.
+She has always been more at home in India’s diverse wilderness - in dacoit-inhabited rural ravines of the Chambal valley and in soaking wet rain-forests - than in her hometown of eight million people.

-Apoorva has a Master's degree in environmental journalism from the University of Montana in Missoula, MT, USA, and four years of professional journalism experience.
-Her undergraduate degree was a Bachelor's in environmental science from Fergusson College, a part of the University of Pune, in Pune, India.
+Apoorva received her Master's degree in environmental journalism from the University of Montana in Missoula, MT, in 2013, and her undergraduate degree in environmental science from Fergusson College, University of Pune, in 2010.

 A born storyteller, Apoorva has always had a knack for the written and spoken word.
 Growing up in India, she was exposed to a diverse, multicultural environment from a very young age.
 Her experiences living and working in different countries continues to enhance her understanding of cultural codes, ethics and dynamics in communication.
-Her goal is to tell environmental stories from across the world to a wide audience using new-age media platforms and old-school reporting, ethics and vivid writing in an accurate and engaging manner.
-The idea is to produce work that people everywhere can relate to and to ultimately make a difference.
+As a journalist, her goal is to tell environmental stories from across the world to a wide audience using new-age media platforms and old-school reporting, ethics and vivid writing that is accurate and engaging.
+She aims to produce work that people everywhere can relate to, and to ultimately make a difference.

-A social-media and online news junkie, she has dabbled in various forms of media like having her work published in children's magazines, newspapers and academic journals, doing a voluntary live on-air radio news broadcast, designing interactive maps and infographics, and being a web producer, and covering international environmental news for an online news outlet.
+As social-media and online news professional, Apoorva has dabbled in various forms of media.
+Her print work has been published in children's magazines, newspapers, and academic journals, and her multi-media experience involves delivering live on-air radio newscasts, designing interactive maps and info-graphics, being a web producer, and covering international environmental news for an online news outlet.

 A workaholic with myriad interests, Apoorva hates being bored.
-Her experiences so far indicate her constant search for adventure, stories, freedom, novelty and memories worth cherishing.
-Having lived in beautiful Montana for three and a half years, she frequently finds herself missing the wide open spaces and majesty of Big Sky Country and even the chaos of bustling Pune sometimes as she begins a new chapter in her life in Michigan, away from most family and friends.
+She relishes adventure, engaging stories, freedom, new experiences and doing things that make her happy.
+Having lived in beautiful Montana for three and a half years, she frequently finds herself missing the wide open spaces and majesty of Big Sky Country and ever-so-often, even misses the chaos of bustling Pune as she begins a new chapter in her life in Michigan, away from most family and friends.